RobertDober/speculate_about/README.md

 ## Introduction

-Speculate allows to extract `RSpec` contexts, examples, `lets` and other macros, as well as `before` blocks from a text file.
+Speculate allows to extract `RSpec` contexts, examples, `lets` and other macros, as well as `before` blocks from any text file.

 As a matter of fact this file is used to specify behavior of its own library simply by means of the following code to be found in [an RSpec spec](spec/speculate_about/readme_spec.rb):